 Using the room?

-On arrival, your items will already be placed on one of 18 reader spaces.
-You will be asked to provide phone details for contact tracing.
-You will need to bring your own headphones as none will be provided.
-Up to 4 bookings a day can be made for using digital archives within room.
+You will need to sign in and place bags, coats, etc. in one of the lockers provided.
+If consulting digital or sound archives, you will need to bring your own headphones as none will be provided.
 Requests for retrieval of additional material can be made to the staff on duty but please understand that it may NOT always be possible to retrieve this material on the same day.

 The Archives & Special Collections Reading Room is located on the Ground Floor of the Hardiman Building.
 It is set aside for the consultation of materials from our Special Collections, including rare and antiquarian books, maps and older newspapers as well as items from any of the Archives.